 Helianthus maximiliani Schrad.

-Maximilian sunflower, Max sunflower
+Maximilian Sunflower, Max Sunflower

 USDA Symbol: HEMA2

 The several tall, leafy, unbranched stems of michaelmas-daisy or maximilian sunflower grow to a height of 3-10 ft.
 Leaves are long and narrow, up to 10 inches near the bottom and as short as 2 inches near the top.
 They are alternate, coarse and hairy, slightly wavy on the edges, often folded lengthwise, slightly toothed and very pointed.
 Numerous yellow flower heads grow on their own stalks terminally and from leaf axils.
 The flower head is up to 5 inches across, with 15-19 ray flowers, deeply veined and slightly toothed on the tip.
 The center is 1 inch or more across, green to dark brown.
 These perennial plants can form large colonies.
-It was named for the naturalist Prince Maximilian, who led an expedition into the American West in the 1830s.

 A native prairie perennial, this sunflower is a desirable range plant, eaten by many livestock.
 A heavy crop of seeds is produced, thus it is also a valuable plant for wildlife.
 It was named for the naturalist Prince Maximilian of Wied-Neuwied, Germany, who led an expedition into the American West in the 1830s.
-Another bluegrass prairie species, Willow-leaved Sunflower (H. salicifolius), has numerous long, narrow, drooping leaves covered with soft hairs and a purple-brown central disk; it is typical of rocky outcrops with heavy soil.
+Another bluegrass prairie species, Willow-leaved Sunflower (H. salicifolius), has numerous long, narrow, drooping leaves covered with soft hairs and a purple-brown central disc; it is typical of rocky outcrops with heavy soil.

 Plant Characteristics